moghwan/ext.bouayad.app/README.md

 </details>

 ## Contributing
-- The project is a simple iframe which the source is [web.bouayad.app](https://web.bouayad.app)
+- The project is a simple iframe which [this repository](https://web.bouayad.app) is the source
 - Any improvements or a feature request are greatly appreciated!
-- If you want to contribute to the source page, please refer to the [corresponding project](https://github.com/moghwan/web.bouayad.app).
+- If you want to contribute to the source page, please refer to the **contributing** section of the [corresponding project](https://github.com/moghwan/web.bouayad.app#contributing).

 ## Stay in touch
 * Author - [Marwane Chaoui](https://twitter.com/moghwan)